soloneota/grafana-provisioning-config-reloader/README.md

 - The agent will continuously monitor the provisioning directory for any changes and send request to Grafana Admin HTTP API to [reload the provisioning configurations](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations)

 The provisioning configurations are stored at `/etc/grafana/provisioning` with the following sub-directory:
-- `dashboards`: You can manage dashboards in Grafana by adding one or more YAML config files in the `dashboards` directory.
+- `dashboards`: You can manage dashboards in Grafana by adding one or more YAML config files in this directory.
-- `datasources`: You can manage data sources in Grafana by adding YAML configuration files in the `datasources` directory.
+- `datasources`: You can manage data sources in Grafana by adding YAML configuration files in this directory.

 See https://grafana.com/docs/grafana/latest/administration/provisioning